What is Mouse DPI?

 Best DPI for Valorant

-Valorant is a tactical shooter that requires micro-adjustments and pixel-perfect precision rather than massive 180-degree flicks.
-As a result, the average eDPI among Valorant pros is much lower than in games like Overwatch.
+Valorant requires pixel-perfect precision rather than massive 180-degree flicks.
+As a result, the average eDPI among Valorant pros is much lower.

 - Recommended DPI: 800 or 1600